 Located on Riverside Drive and 122nd Street, the visitor center is open Wednesdays until Sundays from 9 a.m. to 5 p.m.
 Free to enter.

 Quietly protecting New York City, Governor’s Island served as a military post and command headquarters from 1794 until 1966.
-Then served as a U.S. Coast Guard command unit.
+After this, it was a U.S. Coast Guard command unit.
 Governor’s Island now hosts seasonal events during the summer.

 Tour the historic country home of Alexander Hamilton, first Secretary of the Treasury.
 Named after his ancestral home in Scotland, “The Grange” that now resides St. Nicholas Park.

-Tour a preserved tenement building from 1863 until it was shuttered in 1935.
-In a building that housed 7,000 working class immigrants, different apartments preserve different time periods.
-With specialized tours focusing on Irish immigrants, Jewish immigrants and sweatshop workers along with neighborhood tours, get an understanding of an immigrant’s life over a hundred years ago.
+We toured a preserved tenement building that 7,000 working class immigrants from 20 different countries.
+Each apartment represents history from different time periods between 1863-1935.
+You’ll find specialized tours focusing on Irish immigrants, Jewish immigrants and sweatshop workers along with neighborhood tours.
+You will really gain understanding of an immigrant’s life over a hundred years ago.

 Start at the visitor center, located at 103 Orchard St., open every day from 10 a.m. until 6:30 p.m.
 (8:30 p.m. on Thursdays).
-Reserve tours in advance and admission varies according to tour.
+Reserve tours in advance.
+Admission varies according to tour.

 As a new monument, Stonewall National Monument doesn’t offer a visitor center yet.
-Though the monument includes Christopher Park, located across the street at the intersection of Christopher Street and W. 4th St.
+The monument includes Christopher Park, located across the street at the intersection of Christopher Street and W. 4th St. Free to enter.